SovereignCloudStack/standards/docs/intro.md

 ## Existing SCS Clouds

-A few production clouds are already based on SCS: betacloud and PlusCloud Open.
+A few production clouds are already based on SCS: betacloud and [pluscloud open](https://www.plusserver.com/en/products/pluscloud-open).
 More will come soon.

 CityNetwork, Open Telekom Cloud, OVH clouds are also known to support the